Japan in the Asian Century

 -- Corporate governance -- opening up iron triangle to transparency and accountability, outside directors -- limited progress.

--- Break down labour market dualism by improving social insurance and training for non-regular workers and reducing protection for permanent workers.
+-- Labour market reform.
+Break down labour market dualism by improving social insurance and training for non-regular workers and reducing protection for permanent workers.

 - Japan’s Experiment with Abenomics: Time for a Reload?